xlz1047/Lab1/README.md

 Submitted by: **Xin Zheng**

-This web app: **insert description**
+This web app: **The Community Food Board displays 10 unique food items from different places around the world.
+Each card contains an image of the food, its name, the place it's from, and a button that links to a website for more information.
+The app aims to introduce users to diverse cuisines through an interactive and responsive interface.**

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [✓] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [✓] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [✓] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [✓] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [✓] There is hover effect of the displayed card

 ## Video Walkthrough